OPEN SOURCE / APACHE 2.0

 treeship wrap -- npm test

-treeship dock push art_xxx
+treeship hub push art_xxx

 Works with Claude Code, Cursor, OpenClaw, LangChain, custom Python or Node.js agents, or any REST-capable system.

-Docking opens a secure outbound connection from your Treeship to Hub.
+Attaching opens a secure outbound connection from your Treeship to Hub.
 Your keys, local truth, and private workflow data stay with your Treeship.
 Hub adds visibility, graph rendering, approvals, and fleet management on top.

 Treeship owns keys, artifacts, and verification root